eimsp/eims-ejabberd/README.md

 # Ejabberd modules and demo client for EIMS

 * "Converse.js" xmpp-client is used for UI demo
-* "CJAC" corporate xmpp-client with administration panel can be got from https://github.com/eimsp/cjac
+* "CJaC" (Corporate Jabber Client) corporate xmpp-client with an administration panel can be got from https://github.com/eimsp/cjac

 ## Installation